McMaster-University-Library/Digital-Archive-Tools/georeferencing-tools/readme.md

 - A file by the same name as the GCP file (and with a .tif, .tiff, or .jp2 extension) is in the same folder as the GCP file
 - ImageMagick is installed on the computer.

+## gcp_arc2qgis.m
+Converts a GCP file in ArcGIS format to QGIS format
+Inputs:
+- file_in: The full path to the file (or the filename if in the desired output folder)
+- h:   The height of the image (in pixels)
+  - Can be pulled from an image using the imagemagick command: identify -quiet -format "%h" <filename>
+- r: The resolution of the image (in ppi)
+  - Can be pulled from an image using the imagemagick command: identify -quiet -format "%y" <filename>

+**NOTE** that h and r are optional IF the following conditions are met:
+- A file by the same name as the GCP file (and with a .tif, .tiff, or .jp2 extension) is in the same folder as the GCP file
+- ImageMagick is installed on the computer.

 ## extract_gcps.m
 This function uses the gdalinfo command to extract GCP and WKT information from a georeferenced tiff that has an accompanying .aux.xml file.
 inputs: